velevedi/baqla/README.md

 In a traditional way developers build an application to manage data.
 With the Baqla development model the focus moves from an application to the data making it the center of a system, with applications built "around" the data.

-The framework is designed with developers in mind allowing easy integration with existing code base.

 ## Latest Release